 - Chopped red onion, optional

 - In a small skillet, cook lamb over medium heat until no longer pink, breaking into crumbles, 4-6 minutes; drain.
 Stir in pine nuts, salt and pepper; cool slightly.
 Stir in 2 tablespoons yogurt.

 - Arrange pita chips on a serving platter.
-Layer with lamb mixture, tabbouleh, hummus, tomatoes, olives, parsley, mint, remaining yogurt and, if desired, onions.
+Layer with lamb mixture, tabbouleh, hummus, tomato, olives, parsley, mint, remaining yogurt and, if desired, onion.
 Serve immediately.

 Not sure which brand of hummus to buy?
 Check out the brands our editors and the Taste of Home Test Kitchen recommend.

 Nutrition Facts1 serving: 299 calories, 14g fat (4g saturated fat), 27mg cholesterol, 624mg sodium, 29g carbohydrate (2g sugars, 4g fiber), 13g protein.

 Originally published as Mediterranean Nachos in Taste of Home September/October 2018